UMD: A Globally Connected University

 The credit you earn during this program will count as resident credit.

-There will be a mandatory pre-program component June 4th-June 8th on the UMD College Park campus.
+*There will be a mandatory pre-program component May 26-29 on the UMD College Park campus.

 In Johannesburg you will stay at a Bed & Breakfast in shared accommodations.
 The Bed & Breakfast is centrally located and close to WITS University, University of Johannesburg, service learning sites, restaurants, and shops.
 In Bushbuckridge you will stay with host families as part of your home-stay.

-Please note: This program qualifies for eligible Pell Grant recipients to apply for the Gilman International Scholarship (due date 3/5/19).
+**Please note this program qualifies for eligible Pell Grant recipients to apply for the Gilman International Scholarship.
+The application deadline is March 3, 2020, 11:59 pm PT.

 |This fee represents the housing provided during the program.|